DanielOchana/Suicidal-Prediction-Transformer/README.md

 A dedicated notebook `From-Scratch-Model-Evaluate.ipynb` is provided, that loads the saved model, and evaluates it on each of the datasets.

 ## Folders
+* data: original data and preprocessed data CSV files
+* code: all provided notebooks.
 * config: config files with the hyperparams used in each model.
-* saved_models: all checkpoint of the trained models.
+* models: all checkpoint of the trained models.

 ## Reference